 This hearing dealt with an application by the tenant pursuant to the Residential Tenancy Act for an order to set aside the notice to end tenancy for unpaid rent.
-The tenant also applied for more time to do so and for the recovery of the filing fee.
+The tenant also applied for the recovery of the filing fee.